cadigatt/cadigatt.github.io/apps/mathsfacts.md

 _Facts Families –_ what addition and subtraction facts can you make with the numbers 1, 2, and 3?
 The addition facts are 1+2=3 and 2+1=3.
 The subtraction facts are 3-1=2 and 3-2=1.

-_Addition Facts –_ 10 questions test you on your adding.
+_Addition Facts –_ 10 questions that test you on your adding.

-_Subtraction Facts –_ 10 questions test you on your subtracting.
+_Subtraction Facts –_ 10 questions that test you on your subtracting.

+_Missing Addends –_ 10 questions that test you on finding the missing number in a sum.

 We will be adding more games and quizzes with free updates, so please contact us if you have any requests or suggestions.